Sárvár: Castle

 Through the Nádasdy family, the castle of Sárvár, now called Nádasdy Castle, played a significant role in the progress of Hungarian culture in the 16th and 17th centuries.
 The first Hungarian book, The New Testament of 1541, was printed here.
 The knight's hall of the castle is decorated with the battle scenes of Lord Chief Justice Ferenc Nádasdy (married to the notorious Elizabeth Báthory) and with scenes from the Old Testament.

 The Nádasdy Castle and estate later became a property of the kings of Bavaria, and the former King Ludwig III died there in 1921, three years after being deposed.
-During the World War II, the castle was used as the retreat of Ludwig's grandson Prince Albert of Bavaria.
+The last owner who was expropriated in 1945 was Prince Franz of Bavaria, a son of Ludwig III.
+Ludwig's grandson Prince Albert of Bavaria lived in exile in Budapest between 1939 and 1944 and visited his uncle Franz occasionally with his family before they were arrested by the Gestapo and deported to concentration camps in Germany.
+Prince Franz had set up a stud farm here, whose horses he took with him to Leutstetten Castle in Bavaria when he fled.
+Many of the estate's employees also fled there.